koolquark/rust_codex/docs/topics.md

 - Always understand who is the owner of a value, how ownership is getting transferred.
 - Always look into the lifetimes involved.
-- Read code extensively and undestand the patterns used by professional developers -
+- Read code extensively and understand the patterns used by professional developers
+- Read Rust RFCs to understand design choices.

 ## Topics